miku/nightjet/x/greplace/README.md

 > Your streaming is over-engineered: The C code only does line-based streaming,
 > and for inputs without newlines, it reads everything into memory anyway.

+> Your pattern matching has bugs: The complex DFA execution in your Go code is
+> incorrect.

+Who is you?

 ### You're right to question this

 > You're absolutely right to question this!